-The Audit & Risk Committee meets up to four times a year.
+The Audit & Risk Committee meets up to four times a year; during 2022/23, the Committee met three times.
 The Corporation approves any variation in the Committee's meeting regularity.
 It provides a forum for reporting by the College's auditors, who have access to the Committee for independent discussion, without the presence of College management.
 The Committee also receives and considers reports from the College's funding bodies, as they affect the College's business.
-In the year ended 31 July 2022, the Committee approved a programme of external assurance on the College's systems of internal control.
+In the year ended 31 July 2023, the

+Committee approved a programme of external assurance on the College's systems of internal control.
 Specialist external assurance was sought in a number of areas in accordance with the agreed plan.
 Their findings were reported to management, the Audit & Risk Committee and the Corporation.